WHYY-TV: Public TV goes south

 Residents of southern Delaware, however, did not receive full service from the Wilmington station.
 In 1980, the Delaware Citizens' Committee announced it would build a translator for WHYY-TV in Seaford, to make it available in that area.
 The group had been formed to bring a commercial station to southern Delaware; in 1978, Seaford's channel 38 assignment was changed to commercial and a noncommercial reserved channel 64 added.
 At that time, the only PBS cable service for households in that area was WCPB, the Maryland Public Television transmitter at Salisbury.
-A final contract was issued in November 1980 to build the 1,000-watt rebroadcaster atop a tower in Sharpstown, Maryland.
+A final contract was issued in November 1980 to build the 1,000-watt rebroadcaster atop a tower in Sharptown, Maryland.

 To augment the service and ensure cable companies picked it up instead of bypassing the translator for WHYY-TV's feed, the Citizens' Committee applied in January 1981 for a full-service license, activating it that December 4 as WDPB.
 WDPB operated independently of WHYY-TV, paying for its own PBS national programs and producing a limited number of local shows focusing on southern Delaware.
 Plans were revealed in 1982 to relocate the translator setup to Dover and replace it in Seaford with a 5,000-watt facility.
 However, tiny WDPB had a precarious independent existence.
 In December 1982, the home on Seaford's Front Street that it was leasing as a studio facility was put on the auction block; the station was unaware until a receptionist spotted a classified advertisement.
 WDPB moved to another former home on the edge of town, and in 1984, it boosted its effective radiated power to 75,000 watts.

 In November 1985, a decision by the Bicentennial Community Improvement Committee, created to support projects around Delaware's 200th anniversary of statehood in 1987, not to award a grant to WDPB to buy equipment left the station unable to obtain Corporation for Public Broadcasting matching funds and meet its own financial commitments, putting channel 64 close to going off the air.
 Two months earlier, WDPB's only local programs had gone off the air for lack of money; its most successful fund drive in station history had only raised $5,000.
 WHYY stepped in to save the station and run it on an interim basis while it worked through acquiring it outright.
 FCC approval for the purchase was obtained in March 1986, at which time WDPB viewers began seeing all of WHYY-TV's programming.